I ran downstairs in my nightgown and robe. “Hey, everybody, I’m eight years old!” I whooped.

 And now it was my next birthday!
 I asked, “Can I ask Cindy to come see me being baptized?
 Can I, Mom?”
 Cindy isn’t a Mormon, but she likes to come to Primary with me.

 “Of course you may.
-Invite her parents too,” Mom answered.
+Invite her parents too,” my mother answered.

 I ate breakfast in a hurry, then ran to Cindy’s house.
 She saw me coming and held the screen door open.

 “Guess what!”
 I panted.
-“I’m getting baptized tonight, and I want you and your mom and dad to come.”
+“I’m getting baptized tonight, and I want you and your mother and father to come.”